psieradz/botkit-fb-exp/README.md

 HOW TO MAKE FB BOT ANSWER?

-Unfortunately, in order to make a fb answer to anyone who starts a conversation the application itself needs to be published and that involves serious amount of effort, including a preparation of a privacy policy and a dedicated host that would expose it and I'm to lazy to deal with it.
+Unfortunately, in order to make a fb bot answer to anyone who starts a conversation the application itself needs to be published and that involves serious amount of effort, including a preparation of a privacy policy and a dedicated host that would exposeit and I'm to lazy to deal with it.
 The workaround it to share your facebook name with me (via email, google+, github or whatever your preferences are) so that I can make you an official application tester.

 Once you become a tester you'll just need to search for "Watson-exp" page on FB and send it a chat message.